How to Mount a TV Above a Fireplace (and Watch Comfortably)

 Step 5: Height and Viewing Angle

-For this reason, with a full-motion mount tilted 15° down: comfortable viewing distance for a 65" TV above a standard fireplace is 8-10 feet.
-If your couch is closer than 8 feet, consider a smaller TV (55") or a pull-down mount.
+With a full-motion mount tilted 15° down, comfortable viewing for a 65" TV sits about 8 10 feet away.
+If your couch is closer, go smaller (55") or use a pull-down mount instead.

 Pricing